mutwirimwenda/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. [Multiple permissions](./6-multiple_permissions) - Add execute permission to
    owner and group owner, and read permission to other users, to file `hello` located in the working directory.
+7. [Everybody!](./7-everybody) - Add execution permission to owner, group owner and the other users, to the file `hello` located in the working directory using symbolic notation and no commas.